hirrolot/interface99/README.md

 my_airplane.vptr->Vehicle->move_back(my_airplane.self, 3);
 ```

-Thus, Interface99 embeds superinterfaces into subinterfaces's virtual tables, thereby forming a _virtual table hierarchy_.
+Thus, Interface99 embeds superinterfaces' virtual tables into those of subinterfaces, thereby forming a _virtual table hierarchy_.
 Of course, you can specify an arbitrary amount of interfaces along with `(Vehicle)`, like `Repairable` and `Armoured`, and they all will be included into `AirplaneVTable` like so:

 ```c
 // #define Airplane_EXTENDS (Vehicle, Repairable, Armoured)